 We received a follow-on order for an existing US hotel hospitality video network.

-We received a follow-on order for receivers used residential IPTV network in Japan.
+We received follow-on orders for receivers used for residential IPTV network in Japan.

 Through international resellers we received new orders to refresh and expand radio networks in New Zealand and Guatemala.